Physical Address

 But it definitely merits consideration.
 The large dining room’s décor pays homage to ancient Seoul, with white-brick pillars, vintage movie posters, a tin cigarette sign, and even a few tables set beneath a gazebo.
 It feels like a world apart from the street below.
 It’s quite well-liked by the younger demographic, who rush the establishment during supper and ensure huge lines during busy times.

-You will be given a menu by the hosts, and you can order beer while still standing, but not soju, until you are seated.
-The meat is more reasonably priced than is customary in Koreatown and substantially better than most of the more expensive things, which contributes to the restaurant’s appeal.
 Every diner also receives a platter with compartments for salt, sesame oil with brown sugar, and the hot bean paste known as ssamjang.
 Drinks are reasonably priced.
 Although the selection of banchan is limited, the majority of the items are excellent: tightly folded kimchi, sweet onions, thickly sliced jalapenos for topping your meat, and an egg cooked in a clay pot over its own fire.

 Additionally, the restaurant provides inexpensive lunch specials including grilled mackerel, beef bulgogi, soup, kalbi or tofu gobdol, and stone bibimbap if you work nearby and are seeking for a change of pace at lunch.